codyteoh/turnjs/README.md

 1. extra
 2. lib

-In order for the simple index.html to work.
+In order for the (simple/index.html) to work.